 Occasionally, some host file systems provide very poor writing performance and as a consequence cause the guest to time out IDE/SATA commands.
 This is normal behavior and should normally cause no real problems, as the guest should repeat commands that have timed out.
 However, guests such as some Linux versions have severe problems if a write to an image file takes longer than about 15 seconds.
 Some file systems however require more than a minute to complete a single write, if the host cache contains a large amount of data that needs to be written.

-The symptom for this problem is that the guest can no longer access its files during large write or copying operations, usually leading to an immediate hang of the guest.
+The result of this problem is that the guest can no longer access its files during large write or copying operations, usually leading to an immediate hang of the guest.

-In order to work around this problem, the true fix is to use a faster file system that does not exhibit such unacceptable write performance, it is possible to flush the image file after a certain amount of data has been written.
+To work around this problem, it is possible to flush the image file after a certain amount of data has been written.
 This interval is normally infinite, but can be configured individually for each disk of a VM.

 For IDE disks use the following command: